 If the resistance’s are linked in series, the series resistance is articulated as-

 If resistance is connected in parallel, the parallel resistance is given by

 Where, R1, R2, R3 …… Rn is the given resistors.
 Resistance is measured in ohms (Ω).

 Resistance Formula is used to compute the resistance across any given number of resistors in the circuit.
 It can similarly be made use of to compute the resistance in any given object.

-Below are problems based on resistance which may be helpful for you.
+Below are problems based on the resistance that may be helpful for you.

 Example 1: Compute the resistance offered by the body if 2mA of current is flowing having a potential difference of 2V?